-Donor Briefing Recap – Interrupted: Women, Work and COVID-19
+Donor Briefing Recap: Interrupted: Women, Work and COVID-19

-Presented in partnership with The Community Fund for Women and Girls.
+A Community Foundation event presented in partnership with The Community Fund for Women and Girls.
 On Nov.
 16, a panel of women leaders in their fields discussed the realities faced by working women during COVID-19 and the once-in-a-generation opportunity for passing federal legislation for comprehensive childcare supports and to value care and caregiving as essential infrastructure in our economy and our society.

 Khalilah L. Brown-Dean, Ph.D., Board Chair, The Community Foundation for Greater New Haven